ver007/independend-python-gps-logger-for-airodump-ng/README.md

 The logfile is writen into ./gps_log_file
 Log file is a TXT file.
 One line is representing one second in time and GPS.latitude + GPS.longitude.
+NOTE: Time in file is local device time (not GPS-time).
+To match other data time source on local system.

 Have fun!